Medication-Assisted Treatment (MAT) In Ohio

 Acamprosate can reduce the desire to drink alcohol.
 It is thought to work by affecting glutamate levels in the brain, a neurotransmitter that is linked to alcohol withdrawal and cravings.

-Acamprosate may not be recommended for patients who are still drinking alcohol.
-Patients with chronic kidney problems may receive reduced doses compared to patients without this condition.
+Acamprosate may not be recommended for people who are still drinking alcohol.
+People with chronic kidney problems may receive reduced doses.

-Acamprosate has been approved to treat AUD since 2004.
+Acamprosate has been FDA-approved to treat AUD since 2004.
 A standard dose schedule may involve thrice-daily doses taken orally.

 Disulfiram

-Disulfiram is a medication that can cause nausea, vomiting, and palpitations when a person drinks alcohol.
-The negative side effects caused by disulfiram are designed to discourage patients from drinking alcohol entirely.
+Disulfiram is a medication that can cause nausea, vomiting, and palpitations when a person drinks alcohol, discouraging them from doing so.

-Disulfiram has been approved to treat alcohol use disorder since 1951.
-It can work by blocking the enzyme aldehyde dehydrogenase (ALDH), which plays a crucial role in alcohol metabolism.
+Disulfiram has been FDA-approved to treat alcohol use disorder since 1951.
+It works by blocking the enzyme aldehyde dehydrogenase (ALDH), which plays a crucial role in alcohol metabolism.

-A standard dose schedule may involve 250 mg of disulfiram, taken orally once daily.
+A standard dose schedule may involve 250 milligrams of disulfiram, taken orally once daily.

 Naltrexone

 Naltrexone can treat alcohol use disorders as well as opioid use disorders.
-During AUD treatment, it may be given as a pill or injectable solution.
+During AUD treatment, it may be given as a pill or injection.
 Naltrexone can block the sedative effects of alcohol and reduce cravings.

-Naltrexone can cause serious side effects if patients with an existing dependency start taking the drug.
-Practitioners may wait until patients are symptom-free before prescribing the drug.
+Naltrexone can cause serious side effects if people with an existing dependency start taking the drug.
+Treatment providers may wait until a person is symptom-free before prescribing the drug.

-Naltrexone treatment may last for about 3 to 4 months on average, although treatment plans may vary from patient to patient.
+Naltrexone treatment lasts for about three to four months on average, although treatment length may vary from person to person.

-For information on our medically supervised detox program and comprehensive residential treatment approach, including medication-assisted treatment options, please contact us today.
+For more information on our comprehensive residential treatment program, including our medication-assisted treatment options, please contact us today.